6 Things You Didn't Know You Can Do in South Asia

 Sri Lanka is an amazing destination that you simply must add to your tour of South Asia.
 One of the most awesome experiences that you cannot afford to miss on your trip is undoubtedly a safari trip in Sri Lanka.
 Explore the beautiful jungles of Udawalawa National Park on a safari, or self-drive into some of the most peculiar forests in the country that is home to some of the rarest species of animals and wildlife on the planet.
 Here, you will find Asian elephants, water buffalo, leopards and various kinds of birds.

 Explore Apple Orchards in the Himalayas

-This one would keep your eyes dreaming and your heart longing for more.
-If you happen to visit the valley of Kashmir, Manali or the valley of Srinagar, stop by resplendent Apple Orchards and taste some of the finest quality of apples straight from its root.
+This one will leave your heart longing for more of South Asia.
+If you happen to visit the valley of Kashmir, Manali or the valley of Srinagar, stop by resplendent Apple Orchards and taste some of the finest quality of apples straight from the trees.
 The beauty of these orchards is a sight to remember and, the experience is eternally memorable.

 Spot Dolphins in the Maldives

 Sure, you could spot dolphins in many places in the world, but hands down the best place to spot them is in the Maldives, where the waters are of the bluest blue and the ocean spans miles and miles on end.
 Here, civilization and human modernization is less intrusive you can fully immerse in the splendid beauty of nature.
 In the Maldives, you will find over 20 different species of dolphins ranging from the Blue Whale to the Spinner Dolphin.
 Dolphins are very easy to spot in the Maldives, which means that many resorts and tour operators offer dolphin excursions.